Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 		- New variable definitions and mqtt topics are appended at the beginning.
   		- New command topics are appended to the mqtt callback function.
 		- New processing is appended at the end of the loop() function.
-		- Two new threshold functions are added at the end of the code, just after the loop function.
+		- Two new threshold functions are added at the end of the code after the loop function.

 - Observations
 	- Typical 24 hour pressure profile: